SEO vs. PPC

 SEO vs. PPC – A Beginner’s Guide to Search Engine Marketing

 You’ve spent the money on getting a new website, launched it, and now what?
 The next step is to get on board with digital marketing, particularly SEO.
-SEO and PPC play a massive role in what you see on Search Engine Results Pages (SERP), and this all depends on the keywords punched during the search process.
-After all, the search engine’s function is to organize and find relevant content on the web.
-Marketers want to be found in search results for specific content, and users do what they do – browse and search the web for whatever they want to see.
+SEO and PPC play a massive role in what you see on Search Engine Results Pages (SERP), and this all depends on the keywords used during the search process.
+After all, the search engine’s function is to organize and find relevant content on the web; marketers want to be found in search results for specific content; and users do what they do – browse and search the web for whatever they want to see.

 Generally, we use a browser such as Google to search for content on the web.
-Google helps you get thousands of results.
-One day, Google may reach over 63,000 searches every second, which converts to 2 trillion searches per year, 3.8 billion searches every minute, and 228 billion every hour.
+Google helps get you thousands of results.
+One day, Google may reach over 63,000 searches per second, which converts to 2 trillion searches per year, 3,800,000,000 searches per minute, and 228,000,000,000 searches per hour.
 That said, a viewer will most likely pick anything from the first two pages of the search results.
-If they don’t find what they’re looking for, try a different keyword, hoping to get something relevant.
+If they don’t get what they are looking for, try a different keyword, hoping you get something relevant.

 How Organic Results compare to PPC